-Throughout the museum, the anticipation gets built with signs and images related to Michelangelo’s ceiling.
+Throughout the museum, anticipation gets built with signs and images related to Michelangelo’s ceiling.
 There’s a beautiful teasing campaign for it, in my opinion.
-But it’s also good that it prepares people to put away their cameras and their phones, to be quiet and to just admire once they get there.
+But it’s also good that it prepares people to put away their cameras and their phones, to be quiet, and to just admire once they get there.

 Have you ever noticed that when you take photos of something, you might end up remembering less than if you just stopped and really looked at things, because that might be the only chance you got to do it ever?
-I’ve noticed that in regards to my behavior.
+I’ve noticed that in regard to my behavior.
 Just like when I went on the Komani Lake ferry ride, in the Balkans.

-Last time I came, I had an audio guide, but this time we had a printed one.
+The last time I came, I had an audio guide, but this time we had a printed one.
 I quietly translated to Mathieu all the information, identifying all the parts of the ceiling and its sides.